LinerSu/nyu-pl-spring-20-rec/Week 14/README.md

 <details><summary>Reasoning</summary>
 <p>

-In C++, you may use either object instance `local_a` or object pointer `dyn_a` or `ptr_a` to access an class object.
+In C++, you may use either an object instance (i.e. `local_a`) or an object pointer/reference (i.e. `dyn_a` or `ptr_a`).
 But there are some differences for the method's call.

-During the compliation, for each method call of this object will be translated as a normal function call.
-Thus, `local_a.function_f()` and `local_a.function_g()` will not use the vtable even if `function_f` is a virtual method.
+During the compliation, for each method call of an instance will be translated as a normal function call.
+Thus, `local_a.function_f()` and `local_a.function_g()` will not use `CLASSA`'s vtable even if `function_f` is a virtual method.
-For object pointer, the method call will depend on virtual or non-virtual method.
-For virtual method call by an object pointer, it will check vtable.
-For non-virtual one, treat it as a function call.
+For object pointer/reference, the method call will depend on virtual or non-virtual method.
+For any virtual methods' call by an object pointer/reference, it uses `CLASSA`'s vtable.
+For non-virtual method's call, the compiler treats it as a normal function call.

-Therefore, to distinguish the method call for vtable, you just check that either the call is by object pointer (`->`) or by object itself (`.`).
+Therefore, to distinguish the method call for vtable, you just check that either the call is created by an object pointer or by an instance.

 You can also check the assembly code `locobj.s` to see the differences.
-I already gave the comments for each method call.
 </p></details>

 **Exercise**